sparodev/WingKit/README.md

 end
 ```

+## Documentation

+The documentation for WingKit can be found here: https://sparodev.github.io/WingKit/.

 ## Examples

 Check out the [WingKitExample repo](https://github.com/sparodev/WingKitExample) for an example of how to integrate with WingKit to perform a lung function test and view the results.